 ABOUT

-Kapic has written and edited numerous books, focusing on the areas of systematic, historical, and practical theology.
-His recent works include You’re Only Human: How Your Limits Reflect God’s Design and Why That’s Good News (Brazos, 2022) and Embodied Hope: A Theological Mediation on Pain and Suffering (IVP Academic, 2017), each of which won awards, including the Christianity Today Book of the Year award in the category of Theology/Ethics.
-Most recently he released a devotional called You Were Never Meant to Do it All: A 40-Day Devotional on the Goodness of Being Human (Brazos, 2025).
+In research and writing, Kapic has authored and edited numerous books, focusing on systematic, historical, and practical theology.
+His recent works include Christian Life (Zondervan, 2025), You Were Never Meant to Do It All: A 40-Day Devotional on the Goodness of Being Human (Brazos, 2025), You’re Only Human: How Your Limits Reflect God’s Design and Why That’s Good News (Brazos, 2022) and Embodied Hope: A Theological Mediation on Pain and Suffering (IVP Academic, 2017): each of which won awards, including book of the year awards from Christianity Today, The Gospel Coalition, and a Georgia Author of the Year Finalist (in category of inspirational).

 His other books include Becoming Whole: Why the Opposite of Poverty isn’t the American Dream (w Yale-trained Economist Brian Fikkert, 2019), Reading Christian Theology in the Protestant Tradition (ed. w.
 Hans Madueme (Bloomsbury/T & T Clark, 2018) and The God Who Gives: How the Trinity Shapes the Christian Story (Zondervan, 2018).